carlignn/carlgaspar-nostyleplease/content/posts/my-retrobat-documentation.md

 All media about the roms will be stored together with the roms in the NAS.

 ## Currated List for iPad (RetroArch)
-[Top 10 Games from Classic Systems of All Time](/posts/top-10-games-from-classic-systems-of-all-time) - these roms will be stored on a separate folder to be maintained continuously and be used for iPad only to save local space.
+**Top 10 games from classic systems of all time and currated list** - these roms will be stored on a separate folder to be maintained continuously and be used for iPad only to save local space.

-## PSVita?

 ## Configs
 Folders: emulationstation, emulators, and saves will be backed up manually to the NAS

-## Separate Retroarch if there's a lot